 This is an exciting time to study abroad, in Italy, but why?
 For a very long time now Italy has dominated the world stage in higher education.
 Some of the very first universities were established in Italy, like the University of Bologna, founded in 1088.
 The Bologna Process, an essential reform in higher studies, which is being adopted all over Europe now, was first implemented by Italy.

 Here are the reasons to know why you should choose Italian universities over other universities of the world:

 Italian universities have been performing well in QS World rankings.
 Here are the top 10 universities in Italy for international students along with their rankings:

 |Polytechnic University of Milan||137|

 |Università di Padova||216|

 Cheapest universities in Italy for international students

 The best part is that this country provides education at affordable costs.
 International students are also eligible for the same scholarships and grants as according to local students.
-The affordable universities in Italy are:
+The best universities in Italy with the affordable tuition fee are:

 As part of the entry requirements to study abroad in Italy, you may need to submit the following documents as required by the university when applying for the program of your choice.

 There is a reason Italy is one of the most preferred study abroad destinations, and that is simply the quality of the education it offers.
 You will have a fantastic experience while studying at Universities in Italy.